andreagrisafi/SALTED/README.rst

 3) Cycle over the angular functions sorted as -L, ..., 0 , ... , +L

-The possible basis set choices appear in :code:`src/basis.py`.
-If you want to use a basis that is not included in this file, add the proper dimensions there and generate the data accordingly.
+The possible basis set choices appear in :code:`src/basis.py` and are consistent with the electronic structure codes that are to date interfaced with SALTED, i.e., PySCF, FHI-aims, CP2K.
+If you want to use a basis that is not included in this file, follow the code-specific instructions to append the needed information or manually add the proper dimensions.

 Contact
 -------